wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 read this article.

 Nothing prevents you from showing appreciation for stuff you like and use.
-Do you use Ruby?
-Go and press "star" on GitHub.
-You like Rails?
+Do you use [Ruby](https://www.ruby-lang.org)?
+[Go](https://golang.org) and press "star" on GitHub.
+You like [Rails](http://rubyonrails.org)?
 Go and do the same.
 You'd really like stars on GitHub, if you owned a project there.

 After discussion with a friend of mine I know that for the Apple Store around ten percent of people bother to leave the review.
+He did a really successful app; it was in top-20 best selling apps in the US at some point for a short time.
+[Other people report much worse numbers](https://www.quora.com/What-percentage-of-iPhone-app-users-leave-reviews-in-the-App-Store)

+Review it's
-Review it's more work than clicking a button, but I'd be surprised to see that this number would be bigger than 10--15%.
+more work than clicking a button, but I'd be surprised to see that this number would be bigger than 10--15%.
 Getting a star there is nice, since I like to imagine that for every `N` stars I had potentially `10N` users who